 - Their contribution toward premiums

-- Any changes to the plan next year
+- Any changes to the benefit plan

 Complete this Notice if your ministry does not currently offer a health plan to any employees.
 If you do not offer coverage to any employees, you must distribute this Notice to all employees.
 On page two, populate the fields in Part B with your ministry’s basic information.